Justin Townes Earle: Albums

 In 2007, Earle released a six-song EP called Yuma.
 He signed a contract with Chicago's Bloodshot Records and released an album called The Good Life in 2008.
 In 2009, he released the album Midnight at the Movies.
 In 2010, he released the album Harlem River Blues, followed by the album Nothing's Gonna Change the Way You Feel About Me Now in 2012.
 From 2014 to 2017, Earle released a "family trilogy" of albums, comprising Single Mothers (2014), Absent Fathers (2015), and Kids in the Street (2017).
-His last album, The Saint of Lost Causes, was released in May 2019.
-Earle produced Wanda Jackson's album Unfinished Business in 2012.
+His final album, The Saint of Lost Causes, was released in May 2019 on New West Records, produced by Adam Bednarik and Earle.
+Earle also produced Wanda Jackson's album Unfinished Business in 2012 recorded and mixed by Adam Bednarik.

+In August 2024, All In: Unreleased & Rarities (The New West Years), a compilation of unheard demos and rare material was released on New West Records.
+It was compiled and produced by Adam Bednarik and Kim Buie.